 Siding is a popular choice for home exteriors, but it can also be difficult when it comes to mouse control.
 There are two particularly troublesome areas, corner posts and J channels.
 Corner posts are where two ends of the siding meet at a corner.
 These are often hollow and if not correctly sealed can be a perfect opening for mice.
 J channels are used to trim around windows.
 They hide the ends of the vinyl, but may leave gaps.
 Fix these problems by stuffing the gaps with steel wool and then sealing with expandable spray foam or silicone caulk.

-Kansas City Pest Control
+Las Vegas Pest Control